rabbitmq/rabbitmq-server/deps/rabbitmq_amqp1_0/README.md

       correlation-id       <--------------->   correlation-id
       content-type         <--------------->   content-type
       content-encoding     <--------------->   content-encoding
-      absolute-expiry-time <--------------->   expiration      [7]
+      absolute-expiry-time                                     [7]
       creation-time        <--------------->   timestamp
     Application headers    <-------/------->   headers         [8]

 [1] `durable` is `true` if and only if `delivery-mode` is `2`.

-[2] `ttl` has no corresponding field in AMQP 0-9-1, and is not supported per message in RabbitMQ in any case.
+[2] `expiration` is a shortstr; since RabbitMQ will expect this to be an encoded string, we translate a `ttl` to the string representation of its integer value.

 [3] `first-acquirer` is true if and only if the `basic.deliver` field `redelivered` is false.